 Retro Studios brought the series back to life for the Wii.
 And Tropical Freeze followed on the Wii U in 2014.

 As the console was something of a flop, the game didn’t sell well despite rave reviews (on the whole—GameSpot giving it 6/10 *ahem*).

 As the Nintendo Switch is a smash hit, it’s great Tropical Freeze has a new lease of life.
 Not least as people get to experience Grassland Groove.

 A big part of the level is, as with all Donkey Kong games, the music.
-British composer and industry legend David Wise returned to the series for the first time since 1996 for lead the soundtrack.
+British composer David Wise returned to the series for the first time since 1996 for lead the soundtrack.

 Wise gets evocative and ramps up the awe factor, timing musical shifts for each section of the level.